 Team cohesion is multi-faceted.

-While team-building exercises and similar activities can help cultivate trust and relationships among teammates, creating cohesion is multi-faceted.
+While team-building exercises and similar activities can help cultivate trust and relationships among teammates in a step towards shaping high-performing teams, creating cohesiveness is multi-faceted.
 It has to start at the foundational level and address each component individually.

 Because, at the end of the day, even trust falls can’t rectify misalignment and clashing personalities.